 The code needs to be copied and placed on every page of the site before the closing </body> tag.
 The code can then be validated by going back into the Shared Library.

 Ad extensions are additional links and details that show supplementary information about your business to enhance the basic PPC ads.
 Certain ad extensions are manual choices, which you can control.
 Search engines may also automatically generate some ad extensions.
 The main advantage of ad extensions is that they help improve the click-thru-rate (CTR) of the ad headline because the ads are larger in size and therefore more prominent on the search engine results pages (SERPs).
 There are many ad extensions.

 Sitelink extensions are additional links to help searchers navigate deeper into your website.
-Sitelink extensions are manual additions, and can be added within the interface or in the editor, both in Google and Bing.
+Sitelink extensions are manual additions, and can be added within the interface or in the editor, both in Google and Microsoft.
 The actual sitelinks should be relevant to the search term.

 Sitelinks can also include descriptions, known as enhanced sitelinks.

 Location extensions are great for brick and mortar businesses.
 Location extensions show the business address and are available in Google and Microsoft.
 Google requires that a Google My Business account is setup and connected to Google Ads.